Right to Information

 Organization Chart

-Centre for Marine Living Resources & Ecology (CMLRE) was established at Kochi in 1998 by upgrading the erstwhile Sagar Sampada Cell with exclusive facilities for implementing Marine Living Resources (MLR) Programme.
+Centre for Marine Living Resources & Ecology (CMLRE) was established at Kochi in 1998 by upgrading the erstwhile Sagar Sampada Cell with exclusive facilities for implementing MLR Programme.
 CMLRE, Cochin under the Ministry of Earth Sciences, Govt. of India has been organizing, coordinating and promoting ocean development activities in the country which inter-alia include mapping of the living resources, preparing inventory of commercially exploitable living marine resources, their optimum utilization through ecosystem management and R&D in basic sciences on Marine Living Resources and Ecology.
 The Marine Living Resources Programme envisages survey, assessment and exploitation of the MLR and studies on the response of MLR to changes in the physical environment with the objective of developing an ecosystem model for the management of the living resources in the Indian EEZ.
 The Fishery Oceanographic Vessel (FORV) Sagar Sampada is fully utilized for these studies.
-On-going MLR surveys in the EEZ focus on bio-diversity, meso-pelagic fishery and its environmental linkage, harmful algal blooms, Bioluminescent plankton, marine mammals, environment and the productivity patterns etc. These efforts are complimented through allied activities under MLR namely studies on the benthos of the continental shelf and slope area, studies on biodiversity of planktons in Andaman Sea etc. There are three major sections in CMLRE, (a) Research and developmental activities under MLRP (2) Vessel Management Centre and (3) Establishment and Finance.
-The detailed of three sections given in the Flow chart (Section 1.1.5)
+On-going MLR surveys in the EEZ focus on bio-diversity, meso-pelagic fishery and its environmental linkage, harmful algal blooms, bioluminescent plankton, marine mammals, environment and productivity patterns etc. These efforts are complimented through allied activities under MLR namely studies on the benthos of the continental shelf and slope area, studies on biodiversity of plankton in Andaman Sea etc. There are three major sections in CMLRE, (1) Research and developmental activities under MLRP (2) Vessel Management Centre and (3) Establishment and Finance.
+The details of three sections are given in the Flow chart (Section 1.1.5)

 Sl.
 No. Designation Name Power and Duties of Employees